-Theorem (Marotto, 1978 and 2004)

-The existence of a SBR implies Marotto chaos.

-A similar result, without derivatives and only continuity was proved by Peter Kloeden in 1981.
-In the proof, he used the fact that continuous one-to-one mappings have continuous inverses on compact spaces and the Brouwer fixed point theorem.
-In this case, saddle points can be considered as well as snap-back repellers when Marotto's result can not be applied.

-It is apparent that the existence of a snap-back repeller for a one-dimensional map f is equivalent to the existence of a point of period 3 for the map f^n for some positive integer n.
+Theorem (Marotto, 1978; improved by Shi and Chen in 2004) The existence of a SBR implies generalized Li-Yorke or Marotto chaos.
+A similar result, without derivatives and only continuity was proved by P.Kloeden in 1981.
+In the proof, he used the fact that the existence of continuous one-to-one mappings have continuous inverses on compact spaces and a simplified application of Brouwer fixed point theorem.
+In this case, saddle points can be considered as well as repellers and Marotto's result can not be applied.
+It is apparent that the existence of a snap-back repeller for a one-dimensional map f is equivalent to the existence of a point of period 3 for the map $f^n$ for some positive integer n Questions: